Gleland/astro_website/README.md

 ### Angle Converter

 Started by a conversation with Kathryn, where she wanted to paste a lot ( a few hundred) RA and DEC values for potential targets during an observation run.
 Sometimes publications (and telescope control UIs) will reference star locations in the [Sexagesimal](https://en.wikipedia.org/wiki/Sexagesimal) format (Hours, Minutes, Seconds for Right Ascension, and Degress, Minutes, Seconds for Declination), while others will use [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees).
-In this case, she had a lot of HMS values to convert to DMS, and wanted to dump them into a websiet and paste the results somewhere else.
+In this case, she had a lot of HMS values to convert to DMS, and wanted to dump them into a website and paste the results somewhere else.